ENCODE-DCC/atac-seq-pipeline/README.md

 # Genome data installation

-**WE DO NOT RECOMMEND RUNNIG OUR PIPELINE WITH LOCALLY INSTALLED/BUILT GENOME DATA!**.
-Use it with caution.
+**WE DO NOT RECOMMEND RUNNIG OUR PIPELINE WITH LOCALLY INSTALLED/BUILT GENOME DATA!** Use it with caution.

 **We will provide an official downloader for all genome data later**.
 On Google Cloud, TSV files for buckets (`gs://`) will be provided.
 Cromwell is planning to support AWS buckets (`s3://`) too.
 Until then, use this installer.

 Supported genomes: hg38 (ENCODE), mm10 (ENCODE), hg19 and mm9.
-A TSV file will be generated under [DEST_DIR].
-Use it for `atac.genomve_tsv` value in pipeline's input JSON file
+A TSV file will be generated under `[DEST_DIR]`.
+Use it for `atac.genomv_tsv` value in pipeline's input JSON file

 1) Do not install genome data on Stanford clusters (Sherlock and SCG4).
 They already have all genome data installed.
 Use `genome/[GENOME]_sherlock.tsv` or `genome/[GENOME]_scg4.tsv` as your TSV file.